 The level and composition of government spending displays enormous variation, both over time and across countries.
-In a sample of 17 industrialized democracies, average government expenditure as a fraction of GDP grew from about 12% in 1913 to about 45% in 1990; but the 1990 level ranged from about 32% in Japan to about 59% in Sweden.
-Furthermore, while the average GDP share of transfers and subsidies grew very rapidly, from about 8% in 1960 to about 23% in 1990, government consumption only increased from about 12% to 17%, whereas public investment was almost flat; the cross-country variation is also considerable in these dimensions.
+In a sample of 17 industrialized democracies, the average government expenditure as a fraction of GDP grew from about 12% in 1913 to about 45% in 1990; but the 1990 level ranged from about 32% in Japan to about 59 % in Sweden.
+Furthermore, while the average GDP share of transfers and subsidies grew very rapidly, from about 8 % in 1960 to about 23 % in 1990, government consumption only increased from about 12 % to 17 %, whereas public investment was almost flat; the cross-country variation is also considerable in these dimensions.
 In a broader sample of 54 democracies, the cross-country variation in the size and scope of government is even greater (see Section 6, below).

-It is fair to say that the economics profession has failed to convincingly explain these first-order differences.
-Research in traditional public finance does not ask the question, since its policy analysis is mostly normative and abstracts from the underlying political institutions.
+It is fair to say that the economics profession has failed to convincingly explain these first-order differences in public finance outcomes.
+Research in traditional public finance does not ask the question, since its policy analysis is mostly normative and abstracts from the underlying political institutions generating public finance outcomes.
 Research in traditional public choice and, more recently, in political economics does attempt to explain actual policy outcomes.
 So far, however, it has only come up with fragmented explanations for the growth, size, and scope of government.

-In our view, a successful positive theory of public finance in a democracy should rest on appropriate micro-political foundations, analyzing the incentives for collective policy decisions entailed by different political regimes.
+In our view, a successful positive theory of public finance in a democracy should rest on appropriate micro-political foundations, analyzing the incentives for collective policy decisions entailed in different political regimes.
 In this paper, we try to take a step towards building such micro-political foundations.
 More specifically, we try to demonstrate how key differences between real-world political regimes can create systematic differences in collective decisions on taxation, redistribution, public good provision, and rent-seeking.

-We build on three basic assumptions: (1) No benevolent actors: all agents, including politicians, are motivated by their own selfish objectives.
-(2) No direct democracy: citizens delegate policy decisions to their political agents.
+In our view, a convincing analysis of democratic policy formation should rely on three basic assumptions: (1) No benevolent actors: all agents, including politicians, are motivated by their own selfish objectives.
+(2) No direct policy decisions: citizens delegate policy decisions to their political agents.
 Although delegation should ideally be endogenously derived, we take the prevalence of representative democracy as a starting point, which reflects either specialization in acquiring competence and information, or the practical difficulty in using direct democracy in all policy decisions.
 (3) No outside enforcement: political candidates cannot commit to policy platforms ahead of the elections.
-Elected political offices, whether executive or legislative, carry important powers that are always partly-sometimes even greatly-unchecked.
+Elected political offices, whether executive or legislative, give important powers that are always partly sometimes even greatly-unchecked.
 Unbiased enforcement of electoral promises is therefore not feasible and not observed in the real world.
-Together with non-benevolence and delegation, no enforcement implies an agency problem between voters and their representatives.
+Representatives thus only have limited commitment capacity.
+Together with non-benevolence and delegation, no enforcement implies an agency problem between voters and their representatives that cannot easily be resolved by political competition, as the incentives of politicians cannot be sharply tailored towards efficient outcomes.